 Although the story itself, the characters and perhaps even the setting may be fiction, there will be parts of the story which will be realistic and accurate.
 Environmental stories successfully weave non-fiction into fiction.

 Environmental fiction books are therefore educational and inspirational in terms of the information and motivation they give readers.
 Hopefully readers will want to take further steps by researching these important issues more and then choosing positive actions based on their new knowledge.

 Read more about why I feel compelled to write in the ‘Environmental Educational Fiction’ genre here.

-Radio Interview: You can find out more about environmental fiction and my nature conservation story ‘Animals in the Forest: The Day Terrible Things Came‘, aimed at teens and children aged 8-14 years, which was discussed live on BBC Three Counties Radio.
+Radio Interview: You can find out more about environmental fiction and my nature conservation story ‘Animals in the Forest: The Day Terrible Things Came‘, aimed at teens and children, which was discussed live on BBC Three Counties Radio.

 Nick Coffer’s midday show of Wednesday 3rd January 2018 is available for playback on the BBC website until 2nd February 2018, or listen to the permanent podcast of the radio interview on my Youtube channel here.